unvariant/zippy/README.md

 - [x] zero heap allocation
 - [x] simple interface
 - [x] not too much internal boilerplate
-- [ ] implement the functions of the Rust Iterator trait where applicable
+- [ ] implement the functions of the Rust Iterator trait
-  - Functions such as `.cloned()` or `.clone()` do not really make sense in the context of Zig, as it does not have a concrete way to determine whether or not something can be cloned

 ## Iterator
 - [x] all